latentflip/nodesecurity-blog/articles/2014-01-21-Lenovo-IX2-Remote-Root-via-CSRF-Multiple-Vulnerabilities.md

-I noticed an 'Applications' page on the device, that allows user to extend the functionality of their NAS device by installing third party apps.
+I noticed an 'Applications' page on the device, that allows users to extend the functionality of their NAS device by installing third party apps.
 I started by trying to upload simple shell/php/cgi scripts, but with no luck.
 It's pretty picky about the formatting.
 I then tried to upload a valid third party app available from their lifelineapps store, and noticed it was in a strange .o2 file.
-After running file on it, turns out it's just a dpkg.
+After running the file command on it, turns out it's just a dpkg.

 I tried modifying files inside it and installing, but at compilation it creates an encrypted md5 hidden somewhere inside the .o2 file, making my modified .o2 invalid.
 After some searching around, I found the SDK available at http://www.developer.lifelineapps.com, available for the price of an email address.
 Unfortunately, it's not very well documented, and I didn't have a whole lot of time to figure out how their compiler expects the apps to be built.
 So I went for plan b - make an evil app from a demo.
 I downloaded the source for the Resource Monitor app, which is available once you've signed up for the SDK.